A little over a year ago, my dad had a massive heart attack.

 But instead, I sat up in bed and immediately sent them a text: “I love you and care for you, even when we disagree.
 We’re okay.”

-My grandma turned 90 years old recently, and the whole family traveled to Chicago to celebrate.
-After the celebration we sat around asking her questions, gleaning from her wisdom about life and marriage and career and family.
+My grandma turned 90 years old a few years ago, and the whole family traveled to see her and to celebrate.
+After the celebration, we sat around asking her questions, gleaning from her wisdom about life and marriage and career and family.

 My cousin asked, “Grandma, what’s the best thing you ever did for your marriage?”